janusw/HAFT/README.md

 There are two modules, 'HAFT_single' and 'HAFT_pair'.

 The module 'HAFT_single' provides routines for single-particle acceptance filtering.
-Usage :
+Usage:

 1. set acceptance file name with
         `call setFileName(fname)`
 2. sample single acceptance values with calls to